 (a) both persons are Australian citizens; or

-(b) one of the persons is an Australian citizen and the other is a citizen of a country that, in the opinion of the Director-General, gives rights to adopted persons that are not inferior to the rights of non-adopted persons in relation to entry into, residence, education and medical care in that country.
+(b) one of the persons is an Australian citizen and the other is a citizen of a country that, in the opinion of the CEO, gives rights to adopted persons that are not inferior to the rights of non-adopted persons in relation to entry into, residence, education and medical care in that country.

 (3) For the purposes of subsection (1)(e)(i) if the joint applicants are married and before the marriage were living as de facto partners, the period of living as de facto partners may be included when calculating the period mentioned in subsection (1)(e)(i).

 [Section 39 amended by No. 7 of 1999 s.
 10; No. 3 of 2002 s.
 12; No. 8 of 2003 s.
-23.]
+23; No. 34 of 2004 s.
+251.]

 40. Assessment of applicants for adoptive parenthood

-(1) Where the Director-General receives an application under section 38(1), the Director-General is to appoint a person who the Director-General thinks is suitably qualified, to assess the application and prepare a report (“the assessment report”) on the applicant or joint applicants.
+(1) Where the CEO receives an application under section 38(1), the CEO is to appoint a person who the CEO thinks is suitably qualified, to assess the application and prepare a report (“the assessment report”) on the applicant or joint applicants.

 (2) For purposes of the assessment report, each applicant is to provide information as to the applicant’s suitability for adoptive parenthood as required by the person so appointed, including evidence that the applicant —